 NIC calls for roadmap for commercial electric car charging stations

-The National Infrastructure Commission (NIC) has called on the government to produce a delivery roadmap for electric vehicle (EV) charging infrastructure and electric car charging points for business to meet the 2030 end to new diesel and petrol car and vans sales.
+The National Infrastructure Commission (NIC) has called on the government to produce a delivery roadmap for commercial electric car charging stations and electric car charging points for business to meet the 2030 end to new diesel and petrol car and vans sales.

 The government should also ensure that future price controls facilitate the necessary investment in the electricity grid to accommodate EVs.
 The NIC provides the government with advice on major long-term infrastructure challenges.